dwisiswant0/apkleaks/README.md

 In general, if you don't provide `-o` argument, then it will generate results file automatically.

 Custom patterns can be added with the following flag `--pattern /path/to/rules.json` to provide sensitive _search rules_ in the JSON file format.
-For example,
+If not set, it'll use default patterns from [regexes.json](https://github.com/dwisiswant0/apkleaks/blob/dev/config/regexes.json) file.

+Example patterns file:

 ```json
 // rules.json